Informo/specs/content/information-distribution/node.md

 {{% notice note %}}
-If the server discovery leads to a final `IGNORE` instruction (as specified in the link above), then client implementations **must** use the node's server name as the host name the node can be reached at.
+If the server discovery leads to a final `IGNORE` instruction (as specified in the link above), then client implementations **must** use the node's server name as the address and port the node can be reached at, using the `443` port as a default value.
 {{% /notice %}}

 In the event of an entry node that's currently being used becoming unreachable,